SimSortTool/SimSortTool.github.io/index.md

 **SimSort** is a deep learning–based framework for spike sorting, pre-trained with large-scale biologically realistic simulations of extracellular recordings.

 Currently, SimSort supports tetrode (4-channel) recordings.
-SimSort 2.0for Neuropixels is under development!
+SimSort 2.0 for Neuropixels is on the way!

 ---